LeNPaul/Lagrange/_posts/2021-05-24-python_start.md

 The actual size of a one month file is 5.4 GB which is much easier to work with as a personal computer could read all of this data in at once, and perform the math needed to compute EOFs.

 ## Computing Standard Deviation and Climatology
 Before computing EOFs climatology  and standard deviation are computed.
-These are computed for all 33 depths at once therefore each year has N = 360*180*33 = 2,138,400 data points.
+These are computed for all 33 depths at once therefore each year has $$  N = 360 \times 180 \times 33 = 2,138,400 $$ data points.
 In python it’s simple to compute climatology(mean) and standard deviation:

 ```python
 import warnings